countable-web/open-source-corporation/marketing/CREATIVE_BRIEF.md

 ### Audience

-Medium sized businesses, typically who have no in-house developer team, or small/incomplete one.
-Also, startups that needs capacity for a one-off need such as a special prototype / project.
+Audience #1 - Small businesses (but, bigger ones) or SMEs, typically who have no in-house developer team, or small/incomplete one.
+Also, funded startups that needs capacity for a one-off need such as a prototype.
 Businesses who have developer teams but want an outside perspective or skill supplement.
+These businesses will typically be 10 to 500 employees.
+The typical decider is the owner or another executive at one of these businesses.
+They'll likely be someone very immersed in their industry, and use the web for reading trade publications and business publications primarily.

+Audience #2 - developers and creatives like us.
+We want to attract the best talent by showcasing a interesting place to work.

 ### Competition